CFC-Servers/cfc_glua_style_guidelines/README.md

       end
   end
   ```
-## Magic numbers should be pulled out into meaningful variables
+## "Magic numbers" should be pulled out into meaningful variables

   **Good**
   ```lua